NGCP/GCS/docs/communications/messages/gcs-vehicles-messages.rst

     }
   }

+**missionInfo : object**
+  Task being assigned to the vehicle.
+This includes the task type as well as information related to that task.
+See the `list of tasks`_ to see the list of valid tasks and their provided information.

 .. note:: Requires an `acknowledgement message`_ from the vehicle.

-.. confval:: missionInfo

-  :type: object

-  The task being assigned to the vehicle.
-This includes the task type as well as information related to that task.
-See the `list of jobs and tasks`_ to see the list of valid tasks and their provided information.

 ----------------------------------------------------------------------------------------------------